Dana-Thomas House and Coach House

 This famous home designed by Frank Lloyd Wright in 1902 and located in Springfield, Illinois is a National Historic Landmark.
 The home exerts a high level of craftsmanship and is considered the most complete of Frank Lloyd Wright’s early Prairie houses.
 The Coach House is a two-story brick building built in 1904 that exhibits the same level of detail and craftsmanship on the exterior as found in the house.
 The Dana-Thomas House Foundation was formed in 1983 to support the historic site, which currently operates as a house museum.
 The Coach House was converted to a visitor’s center and offices during the extensive 1986 restoration.

-The Capital Development Board awarded AltusWorks the Dana-Thomas Coach House HVAC system upgrade project which began in the Spring of 2014.
-The main scope of work focused on upgrading the central HVAC equipment.
-In addition, the main house’s entry hall Moon Children fountain will be restored and water infiltration at and around the billiard’s room skylight will be rectified.
+The Capital Development Board awarded AltusWorks the Dana-Thomas Coach House HVAC system upgrade project that began design in the Spring of 2014 with construction occurring in 2022.
+The main scope of work focused on upgrading the central HVAC equipment, leak remediation, and roof replacement.
+In addition, at the main house, the entry hall Moon Children fountain will be restored and water infiltration at and around the billiard’s room skylight will be rectified.